By Paul Wright

 “It was a busy time that saw me working constantly through the night to process films from live gigs, selecting the images from contact sheets and printing and sending the photos off to London Euston to meet The NME’s weekly deadline.
 After a few hours sleep I was usually back in the studio, shooting another band for a feature.”

 As a photographer Peter would ago out into the city and document what was happening around Manchester.
-Nights at The Hacienda including ‘Hot’ and ‘The Temperance Club’, a student night on Thursdays which fused indie, disco and house music.
-As acid house exploded he knew that Manchester and The Hacienda were at the epicentre of a cultural movement.
-Aside from documenting club culture in the city he also took photos of the many bands that helped define the Madchester scene.
+Nights at The Hacienda including ‘Hot’ and ‘The Temperance Club’, a student night on Thursdays with DJ Dave Haslam that fused, indie, disco and house music.
+As acid house exploded Peter knew that Manchester and The Hacienda were at the epicentre of a cultural movement.
+Aside from documenting club culture in the city he also took photos of the many bands and DJ’s that helped shape and define the cities music scene.

-The rave generation, Madchester, whatever you want to call it, it was a revolutionary time in musical and British cultural history.
+The rave generation, Madchester, whatever you want to call it – it was a revolutionary time in musical and British cultural history.
 On the back of an economically challenging decade and before the onset of mobile phones and the internet, it united a generation.
-Ecstasy and music brought young people together, friendships were made, ideas were created.
-All walks of life, from single mums, students, council workers and football hooligans, in that time, in that short lived era, they all came together and embraced the music.
+Ecstasy and music brought young people together, lifelong friendships were made, ideas were created.
+All walks of life, from single mums and students, to council workers and football hooligans.
+In that time, in that short lived era, they all came together and embraced each other and embraced the music.